 This national survey was part of a three-year research project conducted to understand the small-group movement.
 "The national survey screened a representative sample of the American public to identify persons who were currently involved in any small group that met regularly and provided caring and support for its members.
 This procedure yielded approximately 1,000 people who were asked a long list of questions about the nature of their group, why they became involved, what its activities were, how well they liked it, and what they had received from it.
 For comparative purposes, we also surveyed more than 900 people to find out why they had not become involved in a small group" (Wuthnow, 1994:9).This data file is the first part of the national survey on small groups and contains the sample of those involved in small group activity.
-The sample containing those not involved in small groups is also available through The ARDA as "SMGRP2."
+The sample containing those not involved in small groups is also available at the ARDA.

 - Data File

 Weight Variable: WEIGHT1, WEIGHT2